Tips for undergraduates, but perhaps useful for anyone.

 What to put on the outside of your notebook

 - Put your mailing address, phone number, and e-mail on the inside cover.
-This information is very useful when you foolishly leave your notebook somewhere.
+This information is useful when you foolishly leave your notebook somewhere.
 Tape a $5 bill to the inside front cover with a note saying, “I’ll give you another if you find this notebook.”
-If you’re research is priceless, it’s money well spent.
-Especially good to have wording like this if you do field research with your notebook.
+If your research is priceless, it’s money well spent.
+It’s especially good to have wording like this if you do field research with your notebook.

 - Bling.
 If the notebook is yours, take some pride in what you do and get crafty with the exterior.
-I’m especially fond of stickers from dangerous reagents.
-Good science is an inherently creative process, so I suspect most researchers have blinging talents, even if repressed by medication and years of scorn from colleagues.
+Good science is an inherently creative process, so I suspect most researchers have blinging talents even if repressed by years of scorn from colleagues.

 - Devote pages 1 and 2 to a Table of Contents (which you will fill in as time passes).
 Have 2 columns, one for the experiment name and one for the page number where an experiment starts, etc. If you come back to your notebook after 20 years, you will be able to quickly find the appropriate section of your notebook.
 This Table of Contents is also crucial for others who might want to use the notebook to reconstruct your activities.

 - Never remove a page.
 This directive is to prevent unscrupulous researchers from “losing” data that might not have been favorable to their research objectives.
-If you rip out some pages you thought were unnecessary or had unfavorable caricatures of your colleagues, others might view the gaps as suspicious.
+If you rip out some pages you thought were unnecessary, others might reasonably view the gaps as suspicious.

 - If you make a mistake, draw a thin line through the word or number rather than obliterating the entry with a blob of ink.
 You might decide, upon reflection, that your original entry was actually the correct one, and you will be glad that you can still read it.